When you add a background image to a page, it will automatically scale to fit devices of different sizes—or even differently-sized browser windows.

 - Add the image of your choice for the background next to Image.

-- Click the color picker next to Image Color Overlay, then ADD next to "Page Colors."
+- Click the color picker next to Image Color Overlay, then ADD next to "Recent Colors."

 - Adjust your color and opacity.